maykinmedia/objects-api/docs/admin/authorization.rst

-.. _api_authorization:
+.. _admin_authorization:

 =============
 Authorization
 =============

-While :ref:`api_authentication` is a process of verifying who a client is, authorization is the process of verifying what they have access to.
+While :ref:`admin_authentication` is a process of verifying who a client is, authorization is the process of verifying what they have access to.
 Authorization is usually done after successful authentication.